 “…oftentimes, we lack salt when it comes to sharing with our neighbors outside the church doors.”

-That was the question on Pastor Devon Varnam’s mind a few years ago when he challenged Sunday School classes at Tar Heel Baptist Church to find local partnerships and do ministry with them.
+That was the question faced by the Sunday School classes at Tar Heel Baptist Church a few years ago.
+So they made a conscious effort to find local partnerships and do ministry with them.
 Here’s what happened.

 The young professionals class partnered with Carolina Crossroads, a Bible-based drug rehabilitation center, and began spending time building relationships with the guys and leading a devotion once a month.